Simon Benson: Success

 Now a wealthy man, Benson's interests expanded beyond the timber industry.
 In 1912, he began building a fine hotel because he felt it was needed in Portland to attract tourists and more commerce to the city.
 It was modeled on the Blackstone Hotel in Chicago, a brick structure with the same type of French mansard roof.
 It opened in 1913 and was known as the Oregon Hotel.
 For sixteen months it lost money and finally Benson took over management, at which time it became known as the Benson Hotel.

+From 1917 to 1918, Benson served as chairman of the Oregon State Highway Commission.

 Benson later built the Columbia Gorge Hotel near Hood River in 1921.
-He brought Henry Thiele, later owner of his own famous restaurants in Portland, to be its head chef.
+He brought Henry Thiele, head chef at the Benson Hotel and later owner of his own famous restaurants in Portland, to be its general manager.
 Benson was also an enthusiastic supporter of good roads and among a group of businessmen who encouraged the building of the Columbia River Highway.
 When citizens of Hood River County voted a $75,000 bond levy to construct the portion of the highway that would run from the Multnomah County line to Hood River, Benson purchased the entire bond issue within a month because the bonds were not selling.

 Death and legacy

 In the early 1920s, Benson moved to southern California to retire, but gradually became active in business again, buying and developing land and managing business properties.
-He died in Los Angeles, California in August 1942.
+He died in Beverly Hills, California in August 1942.
 Benson is buried at River View Cemetery in Portland.

 Benson is well remembered for his philanthropy.
 He has been quoted as having said: "No one has the right to die and not leave something to the public and for the public good."